tuengominh/tuengominh.github.io/_assignments/week-02-computer-aided-design.md

 <p><strong>I LOVE OPENSCAD!</strong> I've never imagined that I could create my first 3D Design in such a precise and straightforward way.
 It was such a nice experience for someone who has a programming background like me.
 It took me less than 10 minutes to create each model, and I'm so happy with the results.
 OpenSCAD is really powerful and has many potentials.
 I'd like to explore it more in the future.</p>
 <p></p>
 <h5 id="fusion">Fusion 360</h5>
 <p>Before the class, I took a look at previous students' websites and noticed that many of them chose to use <a href="https://www.autodesk.com/products/fusion-360/overview">Fusion 360.</a> That's why I tried it next.
 Since none of the "traditional" software (with the concept of modeling parts and making assemblies) has a Tue-friendly and intuitive UI, I watched <strong>MANY</strong> online tutorials in order to get used to the workflow.
 This is a good <a href="https://www.youtube.com/watch?v=qvrHuaHhqHI">tutorial</a>.
-After watching his series, I could create my first <strong>hinge connector</strong> model and I was quite happy with it.</p>
+After watching his series, I could create my first <strong>hinge connector</strong> model, and I was quite happy with it.</p>
 <p>Below is the how-I-did-that videos:</p>
 <div class="text-center">
 <iframe width="640" height="480" src="https://www.youtube.com/embed/aOBGm-fr3uk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>